myarotskaya/architecture-center/docs/data/concepts/machine-learning-at-scale.md

 * Determine correlations and relationships in the data through statistical analysis and visualization.
 * Apply *feature engineering* techniques to generate new calculated features that improve the predictiveness of statistical relationships.
 * Train machine learning models based on predictive algorithms.
-* Validate trained models using data that was witheld during training.
+* Validate trained models using data that was withheld during training.

 To support this interactive analysis and modeling phase, the enterprise ecosystem must enable data scientists to access data using the tools they need to explore it.
 Additionally, the training of a complex machine learning model can require a lot of intensive processing of high volumes of data, so sufficient resources for scaling out the model training is essential.

 ## Model deployment and consumption
-When a model is ready to be deployed, it can be encapsulated as a web service and deployed in the cloud, to an edge device, or within an enterprise machine learning execution evironment.
+When a model is ready to be deployed, it can be encapsulated as a web service and deployed in the cloud, to an edge device, or within an enterprise machine learning execution environment.
 This deployment process is referred to as operationalization.

 ## Challenges